High Noon. Performed at noon at Arco Center for Visual Art, LA. Photo by Adam Avila. Image courtesy of the artist.

 At first when I referred to nature, it was about how I thought nature was on its way out.
 I was very influenced by Walker Percy at the time—I liked how in Percy’s work there actually was no nature.
 Nature only survived on the golf course or other artificial spaces created solely for the rich.
 Now, I’m using it to talk about equality.
 Nature is used as form, like a piece of architecture, not ecology.

-Marin Hassinger, Pink Trash.
-Photograph by Adam Avila.
+Maren Hassinger, Pink Trash.
+Photo by Adam Avila.

 I really want to get back to some of the issues of the original Civil Rights Movement, where there was a vision of the future, one of equality.
 I want to be part of that equality and to make that a now situation, as opposed to something way off in the distance.
 I want to concentrate on issues and environments where we all have a common interest.
 This is why I’m very tired of the conversation that goes on among many artists of color about being oppressed and victimized.
 Although that may very well be the case, at this point talking persistently about victimization is not a conversation that I want to hear anymore.
 I was recently talking with a friend about cultural ecology; I think that is an appropriate description—we can redirect our voices from oppression to the retelling of humans functioning together.